This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 - If the test result is positive, you will be required to undergo isolation and follow the Dubai Health Authority guidelines.

-- You must also download the COVID19 – DXB Smart App for either or
+- You must also download the COVID19 – DXB Smart App for both iOS and Android

 ICA Smart Services

 To obtain the ICA approval, make sure to take advantage of the ICA Smart Services program.
 Residents looking to return to the UAE may access various services pertaining to visa inquiries, permit inquiries, payment of fees and fines and personal information updates.

 A step-by-step guide for all returnees: a quick recap